Great-Sun-Group/credex-core/docs/environment_setup.md

 ### Top Level Authorization
 Top level authorization is managed by Ryan Watson.
 In his personal accounts are:
 - Domains `mycredex.app` and `mycredex.dev` are registered at [Hover.com](https://www.hover.com/), with nameservers pointed to Route 53 at AWS.
 - A master AWS root login has been created under hq@greatsunfinancial.ca, an email address managed by a Google Workspace with primary domain ryanlukewatson.com.
 2FA is implemented for the root login, linked to Ryan's phone.
-Root users have been set for AWS accounts associated with each domain, isolating the production environment to it's own AWS account and domain, which also has manual IAM configuration as below.
+Root users have been set for AWS accounts associated with each domain, isolating the production environment to it's own AWS account and domain.
+Production domain `mycredex.app` and development/testing/modeling domain `mycredex.dev` both have a manual Route 53 and IAM configuration as below.

 In case of Ryan's incapacitation, contact sister Hayley Watson for root access.